-013 HONORS ENGLISH IV (Seniors)
+1013 HONORS ENGLISH IV (Seniors)

-Pre-requisite- A average in Academic English III, A/B average in Honors English III, or successful completion of AP Language and Composition III

-This challenging course is designed for students interested in fortifying their English language skills in preparation college level work.
-This course will focus on a survey of British literature by period.
+Pre-requisite- A average in Academic English III, A/B average in Honors English III, or successful completion of AP Language and Composition III This challenging course is designed for students interested in fortifying their English language skills in preparation for college level work.
+This course will focus on a survey of British literature by periods.
 Periods will be analyzed in relation to their culture.
 Analysis and outside readings will be required.
 Student writing will build sequentially upon literature-based compositions.
 Public speaking and college level vocabulary development will round out this course.
-Summer reading of two novels is also STRONGLY suggested and will be assessed at the beginning of the course.
-Failure to complete summer assignments is not an acceptable reason to drop a course in the following school year.